hyiltiz/vim-plugins-profile/README.md

 I am poor at doing mental math, even for simple sums.
 However, with the power of a simple bash script and `R`, we can get all we want.

+This utility automatically detects your plugins directory, and does the rest of the hard work for you.

 ### Supported Plugin-Managers